-The services available at the service infrastructures and whose supplies are not included in the charges levied for access by the network to the service infrastructures are given in 6.2.4 below.
+The services available at the service infrastructures and whose supplies are not included in the charges levied for access by the network to the service infrastructures are given in below.

-6.2.3.1 Electric supply for traction current
+7.4.1 Electric supply for traction current

-For electric traction energy: see 6.2.4.1.
+For electric traction energy: see 5.4.1.

-6.2.3.2 Access to fuel supply and fuel supply
+7.4.2 Access to fuel supply and fuel supply

-The charge associated for the access to the fuel supply post in the Luxembourg Storage and Maintenance centre (cf. 6.2.2.2) includes its use by way of an electronic key.
+The charge associated for the access to the fuel supply post in the Luxembourg Storage and Maintenance centre includes its use by way of an electronic key.